 Celebrating The Fourth with Intention

 The Fourth of July is traditionally about abundance — grilled food, open skies, and long summer evenings.
-Introducing cavvy into that landscape doesn’t replace tradition; it enhances it.
+Introducing roes into that landscape doesn’t replace tradition; it enhances it.
 It adds contrast, elegance, and a sense of quiet luxury to an otherwise bold and energetic celebration.
-With thoughtful preparation, careful travel handling, and a creative presentation like a red and black caviar board, caviar becomes more than an ingredient.
+With thoughtful preparation, careful travel handling, and a creative presentation, caviar becomes more than an ingredient.
 It becomes part of the story of the day.
 And in the end, that is what great holiday hosting is about.
 Not just serving food, but creating moments that linger long after the fireworks fade.